Going Through the Criminal Justice Process in Ohio? Our Attorneys Can Help.

 In the unlikely event that the judge concludes there is no probable cause to believe you committed the crime, you will be released.

-If your lawyer is unable to suppress the prosecution’s evidence, and the prospect of winning at trial is slim, it may be in your interest to accept a plea bargain.
+If your Columbus criminal defense lawyer is unable to suppress the prosecution’s evidence, and the prospect of winning at trial is slim, it may be in your interest to accept a plea bargain.
 Your lawyer can negotiate a deal with the prosecutor in which you plead guilty, and in exchange, you get a conviction for a lesser charge or only a portion of the charges.
-You may also receive the assurance form the prosecutor that he or she will recommend a lenient sentence.
+You may also receive the assurance from the prosecutor that he or she will recommend a lenient sentence.

 While accepting a plea bargain means accepting the long-term effects of a criminal conviction, it has its benefits: